 In September, group co-leads Carlo D’Ippoliti and Yensi Flores Bueso as well as group member Pradeep Kumar presented the activities of the Scientific Excellence group at the GYA online event “Young and Global – A perspective on today’s challenges in science” at the Science Summit of the United Nations General Assembly (UNGA77).
 In their presentation, they considered how to reinterpret “Scientific Excellence” and how to gear research evaluation towards meeting the goals of a more inclusive, impactful, and open science research culture.
 Group member Robert Robert Lepenies explained the concept of the Sasha Kagansky Interdisciplinary Grant.
 Read more about the session and watch the full presentation here.

-The InterAcademy Partnership, the GYA, and the International Science Council have created a scoping group on possible initiatives to be conducted together.
+The InterAcademy Partnership, the GYA, and the International Science Council have created a scoping group on research assessment, to look into possible initiatives to be conducted together.
 The scoping group produced a menu of alternatives and are deciding on which activities to start.

 Furthermore, the group provided feedback to the European Comission as part of their stakeholder consultation on problems with research evaluation and its conflicts with open science.
 These contributed to their scoping report, which proposes an alliance within the research community, based on an MoU.